 Fixed mindsets are prone to think in terms like, “Maybe I am not smart enough,” when they fail at something.
 Whereas growth mindsets would think like, “I should have tried harder.”

-In one study, a group of children were given a series of easy math problems, which they were able to solve correctly.
+In one study, a group of children were given a series of easy maths problems, which they were able to solve correctly.
 Then all of them were given a series of problems that were too difficult to solve.
 Some among them were excited by the challenge, while the others were dismayed.

 Everybody got these problems wrong eventually—but evidently the experience of being challenged had very different effects.
 What is most interesting is the third stage of this experiment: all the children were once again given easy problems to solve, and nearly all of the growth mindset oriented children breezed right through them, but those with fixed mindsets had been so dispirited by the inability to solve the hard problems that many of them foundered through the easy stuff.
 Their self-confidence had been shattered.